Lead-free machinable metal alloys

 Regulations

-RoHS: only 0.1% of lead is allowed, but exemption 6 allows for alloys of aluminum and steel to contain 0.35% (steel) and 0.4% (aluminum) lead content by weight for machining purposes.
+RoHS: only 0.1% of lead is allowed, but exemption 6 loosens the restriction to 0.35% (steel) and 0.4% (aluminum) lead content by weight for machining purposes.
 These exemptions expire between 2021 and 2024.

 Lead-containing alloys